ProjektlaborEmbeddedSecurity/Projekt/README.md

 The project itself was tested on Arduino DUE and should work with Mega, too.

 ### Hardware - Sensors
-For humidity and temperature the sensor DHT11 was used.
+For humidity and temperature the sensor DHT11 was used with an accuracy of 5% by humidity at 25 °C and 2°C.
 For distance measurement an ultrasonic sensor HC - SR04 was used, providing 2cm - 400cm distance measurement with an accuracy of 3mm.

 ### Hardware - Wifi-Module